FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/SETUP_COMPLETE.md

 ## 🎉 Success!

-You're all set to create professional executable distributions of your Fortuva Bot!
+You're all set to create professional executable distributions of your Fortuva Engine!

 ### What You Can Do Now: